Orlando Child Support Attorney

 Establishment of Child Support

-Although most child support cases begin with application of statutory guidelines, there are many other issues involved.
+Although most child support cases begin with the application of statutory guidelines, there are many other issues involved.
 There are a number of ways the child support amount can be adjusted.

 A child support case involves determination of: (a) the base amount of child support; (b) additional child support above the base amount; (c) credits, set-offs, and deductions to which you may be entitled; (d) the method by which child support will be paid; (e) ways to assure child support payments are made; (f) when child support may be increased or decreased; and (g) which parent will receive relevant dependency deductions and child care tax credits for income tax purposes.